sungjuleemartin/sungjuleemartin.github.io/_posts/2022-07-24-categories-writing.md

 last_modified_at: 2024-04-18
 ---

-## Revised Excerpt of "Impact of Immigration on the Economy: Immigrants and GDP per Capita"
+## Revised Excerpt from "Impact of Immigration on the Economy: Immigrants and GDP per Capita"
 by Sungju Lee